Nachichuri/Nachichuri/README.md

 ## About me:

-★★☆☆☆ - "The coffee-to-code ratio is way off"
+★★☆☆☆ - "The coffee-to-code conversion rate is not up to scratch"

-★☆☆☆☆ - "Will try to write a [Dockerfile](https://hub.docker.com/u/nachichuri) for nearly anything!"
+★☆☆☆☆ - "Won't use Windows"

-★★★☆☆ - "Won't use Windows"
+★★☆☆☆ - "Will try to write a Dockerfile for nearly anything!"